ebceran/Fraud-Detection-XGBoost-/PROJECT_NOTES.md

 # Project Notes – Learnings & Reflections

-*(Fraud Detection with XGBoost)*
+## Fraud Detection with XGBoost

 ## 1. Why This Project

-Fraud detection is not just a classification task—it is a **decision problem under uncertainty**.
+Fraud detection is not just a classification task, it is a **decision problem under uncertainty**.
 In banking, every transaction requires balancing **risk, customer trust, and explainability** under time pressure.
 The aim of this project was to explore how data and machine learning can **support better decisions**, rather than replace human judgment.